Margaret knows all about repairing old books with inexpensive craft glue and rubber bands.

 The book is in reasonable condition otherwise, and you certainly aren't motivated to spend the money it would take to replace it.
 You could quietly tuck the pages back inside, close the book and tiptoe away in an attempt to ignore the dilemma . . .

 Or you might read the following article on how to repair a book with craft glue and cheer up immediately!
-The materials you will need are fairly common household items which you may already have on hand.
-Rest assured that even in the event of a complete supply run, this project does not need to cost more than $10 (U.S.) and you will be left with enough supplies to repair hundreds of glue-bound hardcovers, trade paperbacks or mass market paperbacks with the surplus should you so choose.
+The materials you will need are fairly common household items that you may already have on hand.
+Rest assured that even in the event of a complete supply run, this project does not need to cost more than $10, and you will be left with enough supplies to repair hundreds of glue-bound hardcovers, trade paperbacks, or mass-market paperbacks with the surplus should you so choose.